Economy of Lithuania: International trade

 Lithuanian economy is highly open and International trade is crucial.
 As a result, the ratio of foreign trade to GDP for Lithuania has often exceeded 100%.

 The EU is the biggest trade partner of Lithuania with a 67% of total imports and 61.3% of total exports during 2015.
 The Commonwealth of Independent States is the second economic union that Lithuania trades the most with, with a share of imports of 25% and a share of exports of 23.9% during the same period.
 The vast majority of commodities, including oil, gas, and metals have to be imported, mainly from Russia, however in the recent years Lithuania's energy dependence has shifted towards other countries such as Norway and the US.

 Mineral products constitute 25% of imports and 18% of exports, mainly driven by the presence of ORLEN Lietuva oil refinery with a refining capacity of 9 million tons a year, owned by Polish concern PKN Orlen.
 Orlen Lietuva sold over €3.5 billion worth of products outside Lithuania, compared to the total Lithuanian exports of €24 billion in 2014.

 Some sectors are directed mainly at export markets.
-Transport and logistics export ⅔ of their products and/or services; the biotechnology industry exports 80%; plastics export 52%; laser technologies export 86%; metal processing, machinery and electric equipment export 64%; furniture and wood processing export 55%; textile and clothing export 76%; and the food industry exports 36%.
+Transport and logistics export two-thirds of their products and/or services; the biotechnology industry exports 80%; plastics export 52%; laser technologies export 86%; metal processing, machinery and electric equipment export 64%; furniture and wood processing export 55%; textile and clothing export 76%; and the food industry exports 36%.

+Foreign corporate taxpayers

 Natural resources

 The total value of natural resources in Lithuania is around €17 billion, or around one third of Lithuania's GDP.
 The most valuable natural resource in the country is subterranean water, which constitutes more than half of the total value of natural resources.

+In 1990 Lithuania started petroleum production from onshore oil wells as a response to the Soviet economic blockade.
+Since 2001 the yearly production declined as Lithuanian government no longer supports development of new oil wells and banned any development of offshore oil rigs.

-Macro-economic
+Macro-economic indicators

-The following table shows the main economic indicators in 2000–2020.
+The following table shows the IMF reported main economic indicators in 2000–2023.